 Note: Every wallet listed here are wallets that you can freely download.
 Technically, all wallets are available globally, but some, like Abra, Coins, and Bitbit also have a team on the ground in PH.
 Some provide a watered-down version of their platforms, like Coinbase that only allows us to store our coins.
 Meaning, its wallet functions are available to us.
 But their other features, like quick exchange and trading are not available for users in the country.

 Best Cryptocurrency Wallets for Philippine users

-Simply put, these are wallets you can access online, either on a web browser and/or a mobile app.
-These provide convenience although most of the time, they control your private keys.
+Simply put, these are wallets you can access online, either on a web browser and/on a mobile device.
+These provide convenience although most of the time because they are connected to the Internet.
+However, most of them control your private keys.
 They are called “hot wallets” because of that.